bclover/real-world-functional-programming-book/gitbook/part2/get.md

 ```

 If it can't find the `services.emailURL` path on `configuration`, or if `configuration` is `undefined`, it'll just default to that dev url, 'http://dev.server.com/email'.

+## Conclusions

+Using `get` ensures you never have errors.
+The `Object` can change it's property names on you, or even be `undefined`, but your program still won't have errors.
+It also helps you avoid error prone, verbose null checks and results in smaller code.
+As we'll see in future chapters, using this `get` function will allow us to compose her very flexibly into a variety of ways.